jobcloud/avro-message-generator/README.md

 Name of the global data definition file should be "global", name of schema specific data definition file should be the same as schema name in the schema registry.

 #### Predefined payload
 Avro message generator supports predefined payload as data source as well, and this data source has highest priority if it is used.
-Predefined payload should be either numeric or associative multidimensional array which follows schema structure, and it can be passed directly in call of generate method.
+Predefined payload should be either data appropriate to schema type or numeric/associative multidimensional array which follows schema structure (for complex schema types), and it can be passed directly in call of generate method.

 ### Priority of data sources
 Avro message generator uses SchemaFieldValueResolver which resolves schema/field value based on available data sources and some priority.